samuel-reedy/pi-gpx-camera/README.md

 # Viewing
 When server.py is running the feed can be vied from any broswer via the following urls. **_rpi_address_** is the ip address or hostname of your Raspberry Pi, and **_serverPort_** is the port you set in the configuration section.

-1. The primary viewing screen  (not currently workimg!!!)
+1. The primary viewing screen
     ```
     http://<rpi_address>:<serverPort>/
     ```